 AICL defines operational risk as "Risk of a change in value caused by the fact that actual losses, incurred for inadequate or failed internal processes, people and systems, or from external events (including legal risk), differ from the expected losses".
-AICL is exposed to a wide range of Operational risks.
-A breakdown of the sub categories under operational risk can be found within Table 9.

 AICL has zero risk appetite for systemic unfair customer outcomes as a result of failures in the product, marketing, sales or service delivery systems and processes, or cultural shortcomings.